Wellington R. Burt: Biography

 Burt's political career included time as mayor of East Saginaw in 1867 and 1868, and as unsuccessful Fusion candidate for the position of Governor of Michigan in 1888.
-He was elected member of the Michigan State Senate 22nd District for 1893–94 again under the Fusion ticket, and as Democratic candidate for U.S. Representative from Michigan 8th District in 1900.
+He was elected member of the Michigan State Senate 22nd District for 1893–94 again under the Fusion ticket, as Democratic candidate for U.S. Representative from Michigan 8th District in 1900, and as delegate to the Michigan state constitutional convention from 1907 to 1908.
 "In the capitol at Lansing", one Saginaw News account read, "Sen. Burt was more conspicuous for his political naiveté than for any distinguished act of statesmanship.
 They said he tried hard, but to him, politics were strange shenanigans.
 You smiled and joked when you meant to kick a man's shins."

 Later in his life, Burt lived alone in a three-story brick mansion at Cherry St. and E. Genesee Ave.
 It was demolished in 1959 and today is a parking lot.
-With failing eyesight and hearing he was taken care of by servants.
+With failing eyesight and hearing, he was taken care of by servants.
 Due to his isolation from his family and social circles in later years, he was known as "The Lone Pine of Michigan".
 He had radical stomach surgery at the age of 80.
 His death certificate lists his cause of death as "senility".
 He is buried in Forest Lawn Cemetery, Saginaw County Michigan.
 (Section 8, Plot 1.)

 Burt was married twice and had seven children, three daughters from the first wife and one daughter and three younger sons from the second wife.
-His first wife was Sarah Torrance (1833–1867), whom he married May 22, 1860; his second was Armine Mary Richardson (1839–1904), whom he married February 10, 1869.
+His first wife was Sarah Torrans (1833–1867), whom he married May 22, 1860; his second was Armine Mary Richardson (1839–1904), whom he married February 10, 1869.